angular/angular/aio/content/cookbook/ajs-quick-reference.md

       In AngularJS, the `ng-style` directive sets a CSS style on an HTML element
             based on an expression.
 That expression is often a key-value control object with each
-            key of the object defined as a CSS style name, and each value defined as an expression
+            key of the object defined as a CSS property, and each value defined as an expression
             that evaluates to a value appropriate for the style.

             In the example, the `color` style is set to the current value of the `colorPreference` variable.